Categorical symmetries of T-duality: Introduction

 \cref{th:main} implies that

 The inverse of the second isomorphism,

 is described explicitly in \cref{sec:homtopycrossedmodule}; it reproduces the action of Bunke-Rumpf-Schick by homotopy equivalences.
-The question if this action can be lifted to a coherent action on $\TD[n]$ is equivalent to the question whether or not the extension in \cref{th:main} splits as a whole in a coherent multiplicative way.
-We conjecture that this is not the case; however, we do not have a definit answer to this question.
-Apart from the fact that we tried and failed to find such splitting, we remark that the group cohomology of $\mathrm{GL}(2n,\Z)$ indeed tends to have 2-torsion elements (see the discussion at \cite{Chapdelaine}), though neither $\h^3(\mathrm{GL}(2n,\Z),\Z)$ let alone $\h^3(\mathrm{O}^{\pm}(n,n,\Z),\Z)$ seem to be known or easily computable.
+The question if this action can be lifted to a homotopy-coherent action on $\TD[n]$ is equivalent to the question whether or not the extension in \cref{th:main} splits as a whole in a coherent multiplicative way.
+We conjecture that this is not the case, though we do not have a definite answer to this question.
+Apart from the fact that we tried and failed to find such splitting, it is a fact that the group cohomology of $\mathrm{GL}(2n,\Z)$ indeed has 2-torsion (see the discussion at \cite{Chapdelaine}), though neither $\h^3(\mathrm{GL}(2n,\Z),\Z)$, let alone $\h^3(\mathrm{O}^{\pm}(n,n,\Z),\Z)$ seem to be known or easily computable.
+Our conjecture contradicts the physicists expectation that the group $\mathrm{O}^{\pm}(n,n,\Z)$ can be used for gluing T-duality correspondences to obtain T-folds.
+Instead, it suggests that the full 2-group $\AUT(\TD_n)$ must be used; this will be the subject of further work.

-\paragraph{Acknowledgements. } I would like to thank Thomas Nikolaus for our collaboration that initiated this project, and Nora Ganter for helpful discussions on several aspects.
+\paragraph{Acknowledgements. } I would like to thank Thomas Nikolaus for our collaboration that initiated this project, and Nora Ganter and Christian Saemann for helpful discussions on several aspects.
+I would also like to thank a referee for their comments and suggestions that improved this article considerably.

 \setsecnumdepth{2}